sensedeep/custom-metrics/README.md

 ## Buffering

-If your app emits metrics at a very high frequency, you may wish to optimize metrics by aggregating metric updates.
-CustomMetrics can aggregate metric updates by buffering emit calls.
+If your app emits metrics at a very high frequency, you may wish to optimize metrics by aggregating metric database updates.
+CustomMetrics can optimize metric updates by buffering emit calls.
 These are then persisted according to a buffering policy.

 For example: